- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs.

-Also, drugs that treat gastroesophageal reflux (GERD) may slightly increase one's risk for community-acquired pneumonia.
-Patients at high risk for pneumonia should take gastric acid-suppressing drugs only when necessary and at the lowest possible dose.
-This association is strongest with protein pump inhibitors (PPIs) such as Prilosec and Nexium.
+Also, drugs that treat gastroesophageal reflux (GERD) may slightly increase one's risk for CAP.
+People at high risk for pneumonia should take gastric acid-suppressing drugs only when necessary and at the lowest possible dose.
+This association is strongest with protein pump inhibitors (PPIs).
 Reducing levels of bacteria-killing stomach acid may allow germs to spread in the upper gastrointestinal tract and move into the respiratory tract.
 The risk posed by these medications is highest in:

 The risk is strongest when people have recently begun treatment with PPIs, and lessens over time.

 Difficulty swallowing has a variety of causes, including: